MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/optimize-examples.md

 ## Optimize code level performance

-If you use Azure Monitor, you can perform code-level performance optimizations with GitHub Coplit for Azure.
+If you use Applications Insights Profiler for .NET, you can perform code-level performance optimizations with GitHub Coplit.
 This feature is under development, so at this time a separate `@Code_Optimization` (instead of `@azure`) extension needs to be used for optimizing code-level performance.
 For details on installing and using Code Optimizations, see [Code Optimizations extensions for Visual Studio and Visual Studio Code (preview) - Azure Monitor](/azure/azure-monitor/insights/code-optimizations-extensions).

 ## Related content